MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 To write data to the database we'll need to implement the following steps:

-1. Build a `FIRDatabaseReference` to the location you want to read from
+1. Build a `DatabaseReference` to the location you want to read from
-1. Use `setValue` or `updateChildValues` method of `FIRDatabaseReference` to write data to the database
+1. Use `setValue` or `updateChildValues` method of `DatabaseReference` to write data to the database

 Let's walk through an example of writing to the database:

-## Build a FIRDatabaseReference
+## Build a DatabaseReference

 Similar to reading, we'll need to import the appropriate library and create a reference to the location we want to write our data to: